Samuel-Buteau/universal-battery-database/README.md

 ##### 3. [Install PostgreSQL](https://www.2ndquadrant.com/en/blog/pginstaller-install-postgresql/).

 **Make sure the installation includes the PostgreSQL Unicode ODBC driver** (e.g. ODBC 64-bit).
-(after the PostgreSQL installation, there is a separate process where you can choose a driver.
-I selected ODBC 64-bit)
+After the PostgreSQL installation, there is a separate process where you can choose a driver.

-Follow the installation instructions and create new user and password.
+Follow the installation instructions to create new user and password.
-**Make sure you remember the password you create**
+**Remember these for later**.

 ##### 4. Add the bin path of the install to the Path variable.